awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 # Additional sample IAM policies for Session Manager<a name="getting-started-restrict-access-examples"></a>

-Refer to the following example policies to help you create a custom IAM policy for any Session Manager user access scenarios you want to support\.
+Refer to the following example policies to help you create a custom AWS Identity and Access Management \(IAM\) policy for any Session Manager user access scenarios you want to support\.

 **Topics**
 + [Example 1: Restrict access to specific instances](#restrict-access-example-instances)